 While living in New York City, Rogers kept a weekend home in New Canaan on Oenoke Ridge.
 Statues with his children and horses as models reflect the joy of country living and his nostalgia for the carefree days of childhood.
 The 1878 Rogers Studio, a small Victorian building with an enormous skylight, was designed by the renowned Boston architecture firm of Peabody & Stearns.
 In 1897, Rogers and his family moved permanently to New Canaan, where he remained for the rest of his life.

-The Rogers Studio was moved onto the campus of the New Canaan Historical Society in 1965 and designated by the Department of the Interior as a National Historic Landmark for its exceptional ability to illustrate United States heritage.
+The Rogers Studio was moved onto the campus of the New Canaan Historical Society in 1965 and, a year later, designated by the Department of the Interior as a National Historic Landmark for its exceptional ability to illustrate United States heritage.
 It houses a substantial exhibition of his work on permanent display.